I7-Examples/Bronze/docs/source.txt

 [Of course, our careful efforts will be defeated if the player can TAKE ALL.
 So, in this room only, we might make "all" fail.
 But this produces the unsatisfactory answer to TAKE ALL: There are none at all available! which is clearly not right.
 So we need to adjust that also.
 Here we frankly cheat.]

-Rule for deciding whether all includes something curious while in the Black Gallery:
+Rule for deciding whether all includes something curious when the location is the Black Gallery:
 	it does not.

 Rule for deciding whether all includes scenery: